Summary

 Why This Matters

-Gait analysis is central to biomechanics, sports science, and clinical research.
-Traditionally, gait analysis has relied on marker-based systems, which are accurate but often time-consuming, costly, and restrictive for participants.
+Gait biomechanics research is central to biomechanics, sports science, and movement research.
+Traditionally, gait biomechanics research has relied on marker-based systems, which are accurate but often time-consuming, costly, and restrictive for participants.
 Markerless motion capture promises faster setup, more natural movement, and broader participant inclusion, and has been widely validated against marker-based systems during a variety of movements including walking and running.

 However, one key question has remained: Can markerless motion capture systems like Theia3D detect meaningful kinematic changes when gait speed increases?
 A new peer-reviewed study published in the Journal of Sports Sciences attempts to answer this question, confirming Theia3D’s ability to reliably capture sagittal-plane lower-limb kinematics during both walking and running and demonstrating sensitivity to kinematic changes resulting from speed changes.